Akshat-260604/fashion-recommendation/README.md

 4. Run the recommendation script to see the results.

 ### Future Improvements
 - **Expand Dataset**: Incorporate a larger and more diverse set of fashion images.
 I am linking the dataset that I used for this project.
 Here you go - https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small.
-I am also linking cleaned styles_csv so that it reduces your workload.
-Here it is -
+I am also sharing 'styles_cleaned.csv' above so that it reduces your workload.
 - **Advanced Models**: Experiment with more advanced deep learning models for improved accuracy.
 - **User Interface**: Develop a web or mobile interface for easier user interaction.